Eti Haungatau: Rugby career

 In 2019, Haungatau scored two tries for the Eagles against a Barbarians side in April.
 She made her international debut for the Eagles fifteens against England at the Super Series in June.
 She later debuted for the Eagles sevens at the USA Women's Sevens in October.

 Haungatau was selected in the United States squad for the 2021 Rugby World Cup in New Zealand.
+In 2023, She was named in the Eagles traveling squad for their test against Spain, and for the 2023 Pacific Four Series.
+She scored a try in her sides hard-fought victory over Spain, they won 20–14.